Zong Qinghou: Personal life

+Zong stated that he lived on less than $6,000 per year, attributing his thriftiness to the teachings of Mao Zedong.
+Zong also emphasized cost-cutting measures in his approach to business, describing cost control as a key element in Wahaha's operations.

+Zong Qinghou died on 25 February 2024, at the age of 78.

 Tax evasion allegations

-Zong claimed to have been paid a salary of 3,000 EUR and 100,000 EUR annual allowances plus a bonus worth 1% of the annual profit of the joint ventures, totaling 70 million yuan of income every year.
+Zong claimed to have been paid a salary of €3,000 and €100,000 annual allowances plus a bonus worth 1% of the annual profit of the joint ventures, totaling 70 million yuan of income every year.

 Caijing reported in April 2008 that Zong was being investigated for allegedly evading taxes amounting to some ¥ 300 million.
 An investigator had alleged that Zong "...earned far more than this and hasn't fully reported the tax for years".
-Caijing implied there may have been less than transparent payments through web of Hong Kong-registered accounts of Zong, Shi, daughter Fuli; and the former Party secretary of Wahaha, Du Jianying.
+Caijing implied there may have been less than transparent payments through a web of Hong Kong-registered accounts of Zong, Shi, daughter Fuli, and the former Party secretary of Wahaha, Du Jianying.
 Zong had apparently paid more than 200 million yuan in back taxes in October 2007, after the investigation kicked off.
 However, the magazine suspected Zong still owed millions more.